jonesahj/skilling-time/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 tags: []
 ---

+### The best pro bono is as good for you as it is for the charity
 The most common response I hear when I tell people I work a four day a week job so I can do one day of Pro Bono work is ‘oh you’re so good’ (after they’ve recovered themselves from realising I don’t have kids, and the four day week is a personal career choice rather than a parental one, but that's a story for a feminist blog).

 > I really don’t see myself as particularly good.